Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Empirical Evaluations

 Therefore, the larger PoE is, the more actions the learning agents have eliminated.
 When PoE reaches 1, the learning agents have removed all dominated actions and converged to the desirable set of rationalizable actions.

 \paragraph{\gameshort{} game} To illustrate our theoretical results, we conduct a set of experiments in the \gameshort{} game, where all agents following the same type of learning algorithm.
 For DIR game, we use $ b=0.2, \beta=2K \approx L_0$ as the parameter of \model{}.
 In Figure \ref{fig:exp2}, we can clearly observe that \model{} exhibits a superior performance in both cases, and enjoys a greater advantage in a larger game instance, where the other baselines even struggle to eliminate the first few dominated actions.
 In addition, OMD-LB with increasing learning rate also displays relatively good performance especially in the larger and harder instance, compare to other learning algorithms with non-increasing learning rate.
-But in the harder instance of DIR game with just $20$ actions on the right, all the baseline algorithms can only do elimination for 5 or 6 iterations out of $2K - 2 = 38$ iterations.\footnote{For the interested readers, an animation about the the learning dynamics and its convergence in these two instances can be found in this link. \url{https://github.com/lab-sigma/learning-to-rationalize}.}
+But in the harder instance of DIR game with just $20$ actions on the right, all the baseline algorithms can only do elimination for 5 or 6 iterations out of $2K - 2 = 38$ iterations.